Free Cap Rate Calculator

 How do you calculate cap rate?

-Cap rate is calculated by dividing the Net Operating Income (NOI) by the current market value of the property, then multiplying by 100.
-Formula: Cap Rate = (NOI / Property Value) x 100.
+Cap rate is calculated by dividing the Net Operating Income by the current market value of the property, then multiplying by 100.
+Formula: Cap Rate = NOI divided by Property Value times 100.

 Is a higher cap rate better?

 A higher cap rate means better cash flow relative to the property price, but it often comes with higher risk.
-Premium locations typically have lower cap rates (3-5%) with less risk, while emerging areas offer higher cap rates (8-12%) with more vacancy risk.
+Investors should compare cap rate alongside DSCR, maintenance, rent growth, and neighborhood quality.

 What is the difference between cap rate and cash on cash return?

 Cap rate measures the return on the total property value regardless of financing, while cash on cash return measures the return on your actual cash invested.
-Cap rate ignores mortgage payments; cash on cash includes them.
+Cap rate ignores mortgage payments and cash on cash includes them.

 Related Resources